 In response to the Planning Commission's direction Crown Castle was advised to meet with PANIL and Staff to discuss alternative designs for the two nodes under review.
-Among the options presented, Crown Castle is proposing "Option 3", which consists of a new 24' tall metal light pole located in the City of Oakland public right-of-way.
-The project involves the installation of two 24" wide panel antennas mounted at 23' above the ground; an associated equipment box, within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground.
+Among the options presented: Crown Castle is proposing Option 3, which consists of a new 24' tall metal light pole located in the City of Oakland public right-of-way.
+The project involves the installation of one 24" wide panel antenna mounted at 23' above the ground, and an associated equipment box, located within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground.
 (See Attachment A)

-Crown Castle has also provided another alternative design, "Option 1", which approximately 4' tall and 26" wide equipment cabinet structure built into the base of light pole.
+Crown Castle has also provided another alternative design, "Option 1", which is approximately 4' tall and 26" wide equipment cabinet structure built into the base of light pole.